Anhad-Sodhi/1800_202330_30/README.md

 * HTML, CSS, JavaScript
 * Bootstrap 5.0 (Frontend library)
 * Firebase 8.0 (BAAS - Backend as a Service)
-* Logo.com to generate a logo image for the navbar (https://app.logo.com/)
+* Logo.com to generate a logo image for the navbar and favicon (https://app.logo.com/)
 * W3Schools for miscellaneous HTML, CSS and JavaScript information (https://www.w3schools.com/)
+* Google Material symbols and icons (https://fonts.google.com/icons)
 * Mapbox api for the map
 * Techtips B01a for the saving a users post in firebase
 * Techtips M1 for the map displaying users location and having markers for posts